Manu100001/Python-Darts-GUI/README.md

 # Python-Darts-GUI
 Different GUIs for playing darts

-# Setup for electronic dartboard
+## Setup for electronic dartboard / setup to play best of sets or legs / setup to get suggestions for checkouts
 Step into directory
 ```bash
 cd Python-Darts-GUI